 - What does Bark monitor on Android devices?

-- I have a limited cellular data plan.
-Is there a way I can prevent Bark from using cellular data to monitor?
+- With a limited cellular data plan, can I prevent Bark from using cellular data?

 Potential Issues & Solutions